Recognizing Spectrum-Based Conditions

 - "This only happens after exertion."

-- "Heat always worsens it; cold sometimes helps."
+- "Heat often worsens it; cold sometimes helps."

 - "This shows up after certain foods but not others."